TITLE 6 PRIMARY AND SECONDARY EDUCATION

 building administrator or designee who has knowledge about the student shall be

-reasons for changing the student's program of study, shall provide parents with
+changing the student's program of study, shall provide parents with clear concise

-clear concise explanations of the modified or ability programs of study, shall
+explanations of the modified or ability programs of study, shall notify parents

-notify parents and students of the potential consequences that may limit the
+and students of the potential consequences that may delay or otherwise affect

 (iii) The